-- On April 8, the Prime Minister declared a state of emergency for 5 months under Article 93 of the constitution, which allows it to impose more stringent measures. - Closing of all schools including institutions of higher learning and banning of public gatherings including sporting events from 16th March 2020 - Release of over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the coronavirus - Postponement of elections from 29th August 2020 to a new date to be determined - Effective 20th March, all arriving passengers face mandatory quarantine for 14 days - All movements across land borders, except for the flow of cargo and essential goods, are suspended effective 23rd March - Closure of all-night clubs and places of entertainment effective 20th March until further notice - Wearing of face masks is mandatory when visiting 'service providing' places such as shops and everyone must stand at least two strides apart - Government employees ordered to work from home - Sporting activities at all levels are prohibited - Greetings by handshake are banned - As of 1st April, suspension of mass gatherings in places of worship including mosques and churches - House to house screening and diagnostic testing conducted. - Rigorous contact tracing, isolation, compulsory quarantine and treatment. - COVID-19 Response Fund established for resource mobilization.
+The first case was reported on 13 March 2020.
+Preventive Measures in Place On April 8, the Prime Minister declared a State of Emergency for 5 months under Article 93 of the constitution, which allows it to impose more stringent measures.
+Closing of all schools including institutions of higher learning and banning of public gatherings including sporting events from 16th March 2020 Release of over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the coronavirus Postponement of elections from 29th August 2020 to a new date to be determined The mandatory 14-day quarantine of arrivals from abroad has been shortened to as few days as three.
+In addition, passengers from abroad who hold COVID-19 negative certificates are mandated to isolate themselves for only three days after giving samples and stay for 14 days at home before joining their communities.
+All movements across land borders, except for the flow of cargo and essential goods, are suspended effective 23rd March Closure of all-night clubs and places of entertainment effective 20th March until further notice Wearing of face masks is mandatory when visiting 'service providing' places such as shops and everyone must stand at least two strides apart Government employees ordered to work from home Sporting activities at all levels are prohibited Greetings by handshake are banned As of 1st April, suspension of mass gatherings in places of worship including mosques and churches House to house screening and diagnostic testing conducted.
+Rigorous contact tracing, isolation, compulsory quarantine and treatment.
+COVID-19 Response Fund established for resource mobilization.
 Comprises both private and public institutions.
-Contributions are both financial and nonfinancial and include buildings, hotels, vehicles, sanitary items, masks, etc. - Extra funding for healthcare facilities - Removal of the restriction on floor price for flower exports that was previously set by the National Bank of Ethiopia

-- National Bank of Ethiopia has availed 15-billion-birr (About USD 450 million) liquidity for private banks to enable them to provide debt relief and additional loans to their customers in need and especially the businesses adversely affected by COVID-19 - Clamping down price gouging by retailers to protect low income households - Emergency support of \$82.8M from the World Bank to mitigate the economic impact of COVID-19 - Ethiopia has relaxed rules for mobile banking and money transfers, opening the market to all local businesses to encourage people to go cashless to control the spread of coronavirus
+Contributions are both financial and non-financial and include buildings, hotels, vehicles, sanitary items, masks, etc. Trade Facilitation / Business Support Extra funding for healthcare facilities Removal of the restriction on floor price for flower exports that was previously set by the National Bank of Ethiopia National Bank of Ethiopia has availed 15-billion-birr (About USD 450 million) liquidity for private banks to enable them to provide debt relief and additional loans to their customers in need and especially the businesses adversely affected by COVID-19 Clamping down price gouging by retailers to protect low income households Emergency support of \$82.8M from the World Bank to mitigate the economic impact of COVID-19 Ethiopia has relaxed rules for mobile banking and money transfers, opening the market to all local businesses to encourage people to go cashless to control the spread of coronavirus Commercial banks ordered to give priority to importers that import goods to combat COVID-19 like ventilators, sanitary goods and medical equipment, including testing kits, when providing forex.